Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ## Making computation code cancellable

 There are two approaches to making computation code cancellable.
-The first one is to periodically invoke a suspending function that checks for cancellation.
-There is a [yield] function that is a good choice for that purpose.
+The first one is periodically invoking a suspending function that checks for cancellation.
+There are the [yield] and [ensureActive] functions, which are great choices for that purpose.
-The other one is to explicitly check the cancellation status.
+The other one is explicitly checking the cancellation status using [isActive].
 Let us try the latter approach.

 Replace `while (i < 5)` in the previous example with `while (isActive)` and rerun it.